 Canvas Inbox is the preferred method of communication for private messages between the students and the instructor.
-You can expect that your instructor will respond to messages in Canvas within 1 - 2 business days unless noted otherwise.
-My preferred method of communication is email.
+You can expect that your instructor will respond to messages in Canvas within 24-48 business days unless noted otherwise.

 Assignment of Grades: